 1 Marshs Road (Shands Road to Main South Road) is a Minor Arterial.
-However, a new road between Main South Road and Shands Road (north of Marshs Road) is proposed to link with the Pound Road/Barters Road realignment (see the Road Classification maps).
+However, a new road between Main South Road and Shands Road (north of Marshs Road) is proposed to link with the Pound a.
+Sight triangles for road/rail level crossings

+Road/Barters Road realignment (see the Road Classification maps).
 It is intended that in future this new road will be a Minor Arterial instead of Marshs Road between Main South Road and Shands Road.